Rewards Credit Card Tips

 Points can be redeemed towards online bill payment, merchandise or travel bookings.
 You can also redeem points as donations to charitable causes.
 One nice perk is that you can redeem points as a statement credit to cover purchases you make with an eligible Citi credit card that fall under the gas, dining, entertainment, utility bills, drug store and grocery categories.

-The miles you earn are really more like cash back rather than frequent flyer miles.
-They can be redeemed as a statement credit towards travel purchases you make at a rate of 100 miles to $1 in travel purchases.
+The miles you earn can be transferred to participating airline partners or they can be redeemed as a statement credit towards travel purchases you make at a rate of 100 miles to $1 in travel purchases.
 That means you have a lot of flexibility in the way you redeem miles for travel, as you can pretty much just book travel the way you want, and then redeem miles for a statement credit to cover the purchase.

 You can earn unlimited rewards with this program.
 Cash back can be redeemed for a check, statement credit, or gift card, so you do have some options.
 A nice perk is that you can redeem any amount of cash back, anytime.
 Most other programs only let you redeem rewards for cash back in certain denominations.